 Article - Health Occupations

-(2) A license expires at the end of its term unless the license is renewed as provided by the Board.
+(2) A license expires on a date set by the Board, unless the license is renewed as provided in this section.

 (b) At least 1 month before the license expires, the Board shall send to the licensee a renewal notice that states: